Ila Detention and Security Prison: History

 Ila Detention and Security Prison changed its name in 2002.
 Ila was given a role as a detention institution for men in Norway, and changed its name in Norwegian to Ila fengsel, forvarings- og sikringsanstalt, later Ila fengsel og forvarigsanstalt.

 Ila today

 The prison went through an extensive remodeling inside and can now hold 124 prisoners in twelve wings or departments.
 Some of the most dangerous criminals in Norway, convicted of violent and sexual crimes, are prisoners at Ila.

 Anders Behring Breivik, convicted for the 2011 Norway attacks, has been imprisoned in Ila for much of the time since he was arrested on 22 July 2011.
-Other notable prisoners are Varg Vikernes, Thor Aage Mathisen and Viggo Kristiansen.
+Other notable prisoners are Varg Vikernes, Philip Manshaus, Thor Aage Mathisen and Viggo Kristiansen.

 The Soviet spy Arne Treholt, who was convicted of treason in 1985, was incarcerated at Ila from 1985 to 1986.